Financial Aid

 • 2023-2024 FAFSA is available beginning October 1, 2022 for Fall 2023, Spring 2024, and Summer 2024.
 The DRT is available to import your 2021 taxes for 2023-24.
 Using the DRT and not changing any of the information will result in faster review and less documentation to submit to our office.

-• Alternative Application for Illinois Financial Aid is available for Illinois residents who are unable to complete the 2023-2024 FAFSA due to being an undocumented or transgendered individual.
+• Alternative Application for Illinois Financial Aid is available to Illinois residents who are unable to apply for federal financial aid due to being an undocumented or transgender individual.

 Now you’re ready to apply for financial aid.
 Start your FAFSA and get our tips here